 - Learn about stone carvings and symbols

-- Make a hand drum and learn about the history of Native American music
+- Make a hand drum and learn about the history of Native American music of the Native American people

 - Create a totem story